Bernheim syndrome: History

-It is believed by some in the medical community that Bernheim Syndrome does not actually exist and is only an observed side effect of another condition such as left ventricular hypertrophy.
-This is because of the lack of a finding of sole right ventricle compression without accompaniment of left ventricular hypertrophy which is expected to encroach into the right ventricular space.
+In the medical community, however, it is believed that Bernheim syndrome does not actually exist and is only an observed side effect of another condition such as left ventricular hypertrophy.
+This is due to the lack of finding regarding sole right ventricle compression, without accompaniment of left ventricular hypertrophy, which is expected to encroach into the right ventricular space.
 It is claimed that there is no observation of a rightward shift of the ventricular septum as is described by Bernheim.
 Furthermore, using evidence from right and left peak systolic pressures, they determined there was no evidence of right ventricular stenosis to begin with.
 When right ventricular heart failure is found without left ventricular heart failure, it was accompanied by pulmonary embolism and/or mitral valve stenosis.
-It is because of theses findings that there has been a movement to remove Bernheim Syndrome from medical terminology.
+It is because of these findings that there has been a movement to remove Bernheim syndrome from medical terminology.